How to Fix the NTFS.sys Blue Screen Error on Windows

 #Reset Windows as a Last Resort

-If nothing else works, Windows can reset while keeping your personal files.
-Go to Settings > System > Recovery, select Get started under Reset this PC, and choose Keep my files.
-Takes about 30-45 minutes.
+If nothing else clears the crash, Windows can reset itself while keeping your personal files.
+Go to Settings > System > Recovery, click Reset PC, and pick Keep my files.
+The whole reset takes 30-45 minutes on most modern hardware.

 #Preventing NTFS.sys Errors Long Term

 Keep Windows updated.
-Go to Settings > Windows Update and check at least once a month.
-Based on Microsoft’s update documentation, cumulative updates patch known BSOD triggers and driver conflicts.
+Open Settings > Windows Update and check at least once a month.
+Based on Microsoft’s Windows Update documentation, cumulative updates carry security and quality fixes that patch known BSOD triggers and driver compatibility issues.

 #Bottom Line